JereKuusela/valheim-spawner_tweaks/publish/README.md

 - No spawn point suppression (respawning): Respawning spawn points can't be suppressed with player base structures (even if configured to be one time).
 This is off by default because it can affect vanilla game play.

 # Changelog

+- v1.4
+	- Adds support for chests.
+	- Adds support for item stands.

 - v1.3
 	- Adds support for faction overrides.